edavidsmith/SPC-App/README.md

 ## Planned Features
 - Allow the user to see their day 2 and beyond outlook if they wish
-- Allow the user to see other risk outlooks, not just convective (e.g. tornado risk, hail risk, wind risk etc.)
+- Allow the user to see other convective risk outlooks, not just categorical (e.g. tornado risk, hail risk, wind risk etc.)
 - Expand the program into a weather focused travel-planning app, allowing the user to enter two locations, automatically map a route, and then tell them what convective outlook areas their route goes through
 - Eventually create a GUI